sbkoth/sbkoth-intro-page/content/services/cloud-infrastructure.md

 ---
 title: Cloud Infrastructure & Networking
 icon: Network
-description: Design and implement secure, scalable cloud infrastructure with advanced networking for hybrid and multi-cloud environments
+description: Designs and implements secure, scalable cloud infrastructure with advanced networking for hybrid and multi-cloud environments
 ---

 # Cloud Infrastructure & Networking

-We specialize in designing and implementing robust cloud infrastructure and networking solutions that enable secure, efficient operations across hybrid and multi-cloud environments.
-Our services include:
+The consultant specializes in designing and implementing robust cloud infrastructure and networking solutions that enable secure, efficient operations across hybrid and multi-cloud environments.
+Services include:

 - AWS and Google Cloud architecture and implementation
 - Virtual Private Cloud (VPC) design with proper segmentation